World-Smiths/documentation/wiki/structure.md

 📂 <repo-name>
     ├ 📂 actors
     │   └ 📂 <actor-name>
-    │       ├ 📂 multisided (token image is only in folder if multisided) │       |   └ 🎨 <##>.webp
+    │       ├ 📂 multisided (token image is only in folder if multi-sided) │       |   └ 🎨 <##>.webp
     │       ├ 🎨 token.webp
     │       └ 🎨 avatar.webp